orchid00/The_Carpentries_info/overview-of-carpentries-pedagogic-model.md

 The challenge of identifying and working around expert blind spots is one reason why we welcome instructors who still identify as “novices”!
 Someone who is still in the process of learning can be a more effective instructor because they are speaking from their own recent experience.
 In these ways and others, the high connectivity of an expert's mental model poses challenges while teaching novices.
 However, that's not to say that experts can't be good teachers.
 Experts can be effective as long as they take the time to identify and correct for their own expert blind spots.

 ## Live Coding

+"The live-coding atmosphere is really crucial for learners to feel comfortable asking questions or asking for help."
+(Adapted from Hao Ye, The Carpentries discuss).

 One of the cornerstones of Software and Data Carpentry teaching is live coding: instructors don't use slides, but work through the lesson material, typing in the code or instructions, with the workshop participants following along.
 Live coding fits well into our practice-feedback model by providing learners with continuous opportunities for practice (every time they type in a line of code) and continuous feedback (their code either works or fails with an error message).
 Some tips for live coding: